-If you consider purchasing or refinancing in 2021, familiarize yourself with our mortgage document checklist to get organized and help cut down on time spent searching for documents.
+If you consider purchasing or refinancing in 2021, familiarize yourself with our mortgage document checklist and guide on how to apply for a mortgage to get organized and help expedite your mortgage process.
 If you are ready to apply online and start uploading documents, you can use our mobile app and online portal to start your safe, secure, digital mortgage process.

 Our mortgage document checklist outlines some personal, income, asset, liability, and credit documents you may need to submit.
-Keep in mind that depending on your specific situation and credit profile, all these documents may not be required.
+Remember that depending on your specific situation and credit profile, all these documents may not be required.
 Or the lender may request additional documentation.

 Personal Identification Documents